rabbitmq/rabbitmq-website/site/install-debian.md

 Cloudsmith signs distributed packages using their own GPG keys, one per repository.

-In order to use the repositories, their signing keys must be added to `apt-key`.
+In order to use the repositories, their signing keys must be added to the system.
-This will instruct apt to trust packages signed by that key.
+This will enable apt to trust packages signed by that key.

 <pre class="lang-bash">
 sudo apt-get install curl gnupg apt-transport-https -y